vuejs/vuex/docs/en/tutorial.md

 Notice some interesting things about what we just added.

-1. We have a new object `vuex.actions` which includes the new action
+1. We have a new object `vuex.actions` which includes the new action.
 2. We didn't specify which store, object, state, etc. Vuex wires everything up for us.
-3. We can call the action either by using `this.increment()` in any method.
+3. We can call the action by using `this.increment()` in any method.
-4. We can also call the action using the `@click` parameter making `increment` like any regular vue component method.
+4. We can also call the action using the `@click` parameter making `increment` like any regular Vue component method.
 5. The action is called `incrementCounter` but we can use any name which is appropriate.

 ### Step 3: Set up the state and mutation